 Acrylic concrete sealers offer a high degree of both durability and flexibility in terms of aesthetic appeal.
 This type of sealer is applied with a smooth, clear finish and offers a range of sheens from matte to glossy.

 Epoxy concrete sealers are the most versatile product for protecting concrete countertops.
 Epoxy provides a thick, extremely durable, glossy finish with either a clear coat or a variety of color options.

-Most concrete sealers can be sprayed on with either a garden-style pump sprayer or a high-pressure, low-volume (HPLV) sprayer, or they can be rolled on with a lint-free paint-and-stain roller.
-Epoxy requires mixing resin and hardener thoroughly before applying it.
-Then it is spread with a notched squeegee and finally finished smooth with a lint-free roller.
+Most concrete sealers can be sprayed on with either a garden-style pump sprayer or a high-pressure, low-volume (HPLV) sprayer.
+They can also be applied with a lint-free paint-and-stain roller.
+Epoxy, which requires thoroughly mixing resin and hardener before application, is spread with a notched squeegee and finished smooth with a lint-free roller.

 Another benefit of applying concrete sealer is that it protects the colors and ornamental details of stamped, tinted, and exposed aggregate concrete.
 It resists the staining from chemicals, rust, petroleum products, and hard water that can affect unsealed concrete.
 It also is faster and easier to clean sealed concrete.

 - Concrete sealer prolongs the life of any concrete surface.

 - Sealed concrete resists dirt and stays cleaner than unsealed concrete.

 - Sealer can enhance the color and beauty of stained, stamped, exposed aggregate, and other ornamental concrete treatments.

 If you’re planning a concrete-sealing project, you may still have a few questions about buying and using these products.
 Keep reading for the answers to several frequently asked questions about choosing and applying concrete sealer.